xiaoxiang-ma/xiaoxiang-ma/README.md

 My name is Max and I'm a Data Scientist!

-By day, I design and engineer end to end ML solutions.

-By night, I get my hands dirty trying cloud platforms/architectures/tools to bring my ideas into life.

-- 🔭 I’m currently working on a toy NLP insights extraction tool...
-- 🌱 I’m currently learning cloud computing and containerized deployment...
-- 👯 I’m looking to collaborate on projects around NLP!
-LLMs are calling me...
-- 📫 How to reach me: xiaoxiangma7@gmail.com
-- ⚡ Fun fact: I'm a competitve Badminton player and I train every week to improve my game!

 <!--
 **xiaoxiang-ma/xiaoxiang-ma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.